 I said so at the time.

-Uh, March 2nd, Comrade de Blasio, go out on the town.
+Mistake number two, March 2nd, Comrade de Blasio, go out on the town.

 You know, here's my recommendations where you should go out in New York City March 2nd through March 5th.

-He even said March 10th, things were fine, that the risk is low.
+He even said March 10th things were fine, that the risk is low.

 We only have 25 cases.

-Yeah, that was gonna change precipitously.
+Yeah, that was going to change precipitously.

 He didn't buy any.

-Of the 500 that he inherited from Bloomberg, well, he didn't maintain them, and they sold them off at auction, and they don't know who bought them.
+Of the 500 that he inherited from Bloomberg, well, he didn't maintain them and they sold them off at auction and they don't know who bought them.

 So they were warned in the city of New York.

-You're gonna be short 15,783 ventilators, and the federal government will not be able to help you.
+Governor Cuomo's task force, May 2015, you're going to be short 15,783 ventilators and the federal government will not be able to help you.

-Now it turned out they did.
+Now, it turned out they did.

-But the biggest mistake in New York was the March 25th mandate executive order uh that stated that nursing homes, long-term care facilities must by law take in COVID-19 patients.
+But the biggest mistake in New York was the March 25th mandate executive order that stated that nursing homes, long-term care facilities must by law take in COVID-19 patients.

-Well, that's where fully 32, 30% of New York deaths came from.
+Well, that's where fully 30% of New York deaths came from.

-I mean, the New York Post today has 5200 deaths too late.
+I mean, the New York Post today has 5,200 deaths too late.

 Governors about face.